Custom Commissions

 In 2023, Etsy drastically changed their standards for orders that do not ship according to a seller’s stated processing time.
 I’ve never been late shipping an order for a customer’s special event, but I do receive customer requests to delay creating a purchased dress for various reasons.
 Now, sellers who do not ship all of their Etsy orders “on time” are subject to being put “on reserve”, where Etsy will delay paying them 75% of what they’re owed until after each order is shipped.
 Etsy fees, taxes, and shipping come out of the remaining 25%, leaving the seller with pennies on the dollar from each new order.
 Many made-to-order creative businesses have been destroyed by this policy – as it creates a huge cashflow issue where thousands of funds are withheld at a time from a single small seller.
 By offering only ready-to-ship items on Etsy, I reduce the danger of my own business falling prey to this anti-creator policy.

-To request an order for a custom gown based on one of my past gowns from photoshoots, please fill out the form below.
+Use the form below to request an order for a custom gown based on one of my photoshoots.
 “Gown Name” is the title of the post containing the photos of your gown (so I know which one you mean.)
 Find your “Gown Name” here.